From Working Class to PR and Working in an Elite Profession

 The studies look not only at how accessible elite professions are but also the different career progressions of people from different backgrounds.
 There is lots more information on The Class Ceiling here and I really recommend that anyone who believes in equality and a fairer, just society should read this book, listen to the lecture on the LSE podcast and study the stats.
 And then look to see what you can do to change things.

 As an aside I also worked as the PR person to promote the show Mobile when it was at Live Theatre in Newcastle — an award-winning show set in a caravan by theatre company The Paper Birds which drew upon their research to write ‘Mobile’, a play that probes how people experience upward social mobility — the world can be a very small place at times!
+The Paper Birds education pack for Mobile has lots of interesting debate about representation of working class people.

 Publication of the book is well-timed as PRCA have published their 2018 census which shows that 31% of PR practitioners went to fee-paying schools as opposed to just under 7% of the general population.
 Add to that grammar schools and being fortunate to attend the best state schools because you live in an affluent area, and the picture, I imagine would look even worse.